 In short, we do not think now is a good time to invest heavily in the S&P 500 if you have a short to medium-term horizon.
 We are bearish on equities in our broader Asset Allocation framework because we think the Fed will continue raising rates until the economy and labour market slow significantly and because of the banking crisis.

-We expect equities to trade in a range for now, with a bias towards the downside given the Fed is still raising rates and fighting inflation.
+We expect equities to trade in a range for now, with a bias toward the downside given the Fed is likely to return to raising rates and fighting inflation.
 However, over a longer-term horizon, such as five years or more, the S&P 500 represents a good investment opportunity outside recessionary periods.

 A Beginner’s Guide to Investing in Stocks